 The Village plants approximately 30 trees each year on public property along streets.
 The trees are used for:

 Filling in areas without trees along streets where there are no houses

-In the fall of 2018, the Village will plant new parkway trees in certain areas where sufficient space is available for a new tree.
-Property owners who are eligible to receive a new parkway tree will receive a letter asking them to submit their top three choices of trees from options listed in the 2018 Parkway Tree Options Guide to the Village of Lisle Forestry Department.
+In the spring of 2019, the Village will plant new parkway trees in certain areas where sufficient space is available for a new tree.
+Property owners who are eligible to receive a new parkway tree will receive a letter asking them to submit their top three choices of trees from options listed in the 2019 Parkway Tree Options Guide to the Village of Lisle Forestry Department.
 Not all removed trees will be replaced if there is not enough space for a new tree or other negative factors exist.
 The Village will do its best to honor your top choice, but tree quantities are limited.
-If you received a letter, please submit your tree choices by Friday, September 7, 2018.

 Things to Remember about Tree Care

 Trees need to be taken care of even though many survive with minimal care.
 Important tree care tips: